DOUGLAS PYLE

 Actions: Refine & Expand Guidance

-Based on the plan and timeline we had created with our partner teams, My UX team and I led multiple activities: a company-wide AI icon challenge, cross-org visual design working group, and deeper research with radiologists.
+Based on the agreed roadmap, my UX team and I led multiple design and research activities: a company-wide AI icon challenge, AI visual design working group, and user research with radiologists.

-Based on these workshops and deeper research with radiologists, we broadened and refined our visual standards, notification guidance, and final iconography.
+Based on the workshops, design ideation, and deeper research with radiologists, we broadened and refined our visual standards, notification guidance, and editorial approach.

 Picture